 Turmeric contains good amounts of important minerals like calcium, iron, potassium, manganese, copper, zinc, and magnesium.
 The fresh root is also high in vitamin C, and vitamin B-6.

-Those it’s always possible to react negatively to something (every body is different!) turmeric has relatively no known side effects unless it’s taken in extremely excessive amounts.
+Though it’s always possible to react negatively to something (every body is different!) turmeric has relatively no known side effects unless it’s taken in extremely excessive amounts.

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!